Jump to Open Budget Survey

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-The Kyrgyz Republic’s transparency score of 63 in the 2019 OBS is moderately higher than its score in 2017.
+Kyrgyz Republic’s transparency score of 62 in the OBS 2021 is near its score in 2019.

-The Kyrgyz Republic has a public participation score of 33 (out of 100).
+Kyrgyz Republic has a public participation score of 26 (out of 100).

 Public participation in Kyrgyz Republic compared to others